 Who is Olaf Scholz?

-Olaf Scholz is the Social Democratic Party (SPD) candidate for German chancellor and after his party's success in the polls, most likely to take up the position depending on his ability to secure a coalition government.
+Olaf Scholz is the Social Democratic Party (SPD) candidate for German chancellor.
 The 63-year-old was born in Osnabruck but grew up in Hamburg.
 He is the finance minister and deputy of current German Chancellor Angela Merkel, making him a key figure in the government’s approach to coronavirus.